bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The first example sets the text-overflow property with the value ellipsis.

-Let\'s take note of two CSS properties for the texts class, white-space and text-overflow.
+Let&apos;s take note of two CSS properties for the texts class, white-space and text-overflow.

 The white-space CSS property controls how white-space inside an element